Parsons Summer Intensive Studies: New York is a three-credit

 Online registration: Payment can be made by credit card only.
 Visa, Discover, MasterCard, and American Express are accepted.
 Note: Credit and debit cards often have limits on the amount that can be charged.
 Your bank may deny approval for a credit

 card payment if the card is issued by a non-U.S. bank.
 To ensure a smooth registration process, please check with your bank before submitting your credit card information.
 Also make sure that the expiration date of the card is more than two months

 after the date you submit payment.
-Paper registration: Payment can be made with a credit card, domestic check, money order, or cash.
 Payment by credit card: Visa, Discover, MasterCard, or American Express are accepted.
 Include your credit

 card number and expiration date on the registration form.
 Payment by check: Foreign checks are not accepted.
 Checks submitted for payment must be drawn on a U.S. bank, with a U.S. bank routing number and account number MICR encoded on the check.

 Payment by money order: International money orders, such as American Express, denominated in U.S. dollars are accepted.
 Please mail your payment along with your completed registration form to: Registrar's Office The New School 72